ResearchObject/ro-crate-py/CONTRIBUTING.md

 origin	https://github.com/simleo/ro-crate-py (push)
 ```

-To keep a reference to the original (upstream) ro-crate repository, you can add a remote for it:
+To keep a reference to the original (upstream) repository, you can add a remote for it:

 ```
 $ git remote add upstream https://github.com/researchobject/ro-crate-py
 $ git fetch upstream
 ```

-This allows, amongst other things, to easily keep your fork synced to the upstream repository through time.
+This allows, among other things, to easily keep your fork synced to the upstream repository through time.
 For instance, to sync your `master` branch:

 ```
 $ git checkout master